jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

   For example if we are running an Ubuntu Desktop virtualized guest system on a Windows 10 host, the Linux desktop has no way of knowing how to issue a command to use the network card to request a website because Linux knows its own OS and kernel and Windows is a completely different kernel and operating system.
 The virtualization layer will do the translation for you -- allowing the *"host"* system to think that your guest virtualized operating system is nothing more than a native application, and allowing your guest virtualized operating system to think that it owns the entire set of hardware.

   The main concept of virtualization you need to know is that your computer (PC, laptop, Mac) has vastly more power then is needed most of the time.
 In general you are only actively using your memory, hard drive, and CPU a small fraction of the time.
 Even watching a Youtube video or listening to streaming music service doesn't usually tax your system that much.
 The benefit of virtualization is that a hypervisor can act as a translator for multiple operating systems running simultaneously on one system.
-Thereby maximizing the usage of yoru resources and preventing you from needing 4 or 5 different physical PCs.
+Thereby maximizing the usage of your resources and preventing you from needing 4 or 5 different physical PCs.

 __Hypervisor Levels__ [^21]